saidradhouani/soajs/README.md

 ### 2. Multi project, environment, and configuration
 From day one

 1. Take advantage of multi environment capability.
-For example build a development, staging, and production environments.
+For example, build a development, staging, and production environments.
 2. Enjoy the power and ease of configuring each environment from an infrastructure perspective including different devOps and techOps appetites.
 3. Have the ability to create and deploy multiple projects on top of these environments without any collision.